Damage Codes & Tolerances Explained

 A high degree of damage is noted well beyond allowable limits requiring immediate offloading of the affected location or locations and any further action as indicated in the Red Risk notice which will be issued on site.
 An inspection report can therefore actually contain two types of red risk:-

 Rack safety in the warehouse is critical for the wellbeing of warehouse workers, especially regarding pallet racking damage.
-SEMA's colour-coded system indicates which actions are most important.
+The colour-coded system indicates which actions are most important.
 Green highlights minor damage, Amber signals the need for repair, and Red indicates severe damage requiring urgent attention.
-These guidelines are essential for rack systems and assessing damage to warehouse racking, including maximum allowable bends and deflection parameters, which are crucial for proactive maintenance of the warehouse.
-Attention to detail in inspections ensures warehouse safety standards are upheld to minimise the risk of injury.
+These guidelines are essential for rack systems and assessment rack of damage, including maximum allowable bends and deflection parameters, which are crucial for proactive maintenance of the warehouse.
+Attention to detail in inspections ensures warehouse safety standards are upheld to minimize the risk of injury.

 The guidelines for assessment rack of damage: